 U.N.
 Secretary-General Ban Ki-moon

-“Yoga lets people discover the sense of oneness with yourself, the world and the nature” Prime Minister of India Narendra Modi
+“Yoga lets people discover the sense of oneness with yourself, the world and nature” Prime Minister of India Narendra Modi

 “Through the practices of yoga, we discover that concern for the happiness and well being of others, including animals, must be an essential part of our own quest for happiness and well being.
 The fork can be a powerful weapon of mass destruction or a tool to create peace on Earth.”

 “You cannot do yoga.
 Yoga is your natural state.
 What you can do are yoga exercises, which may reveal to you where you are resisting your natural state.”

 “A photographer gets people to pose for him.
 A yoga instructor gets people to pose for themselves.”

 “In theory, practice and theory are the same.
 In practice they are not.”

 “When the breath wanders the mind also is unsteady.
 But when the breath is calmed the mind too will be still, and the yogi achieves long life.
 Therefore, one should learn to control the breath.”

 “You cannot always control what goes on outside.
 But you can always control what goes on inside.”